Largest Regional Transit Authority in Massachusetts

 Funding for the PVTA comes from federal, state and local governments and farebox and advertising revenues.
-The cities and towns that are served by the PVTA pay an assessed amount, depending on the number of miles served in that city or town.
+The cities and towns that are served by the PVTA pay an assessed amount, depending on the number of fixed route miles and paratransit passengers served in that city or town.

 Federal funds must be used for capital projects.
 Capital funds may only be spent on tangible items such as equipment, preventative maintenance of vehicles, facilities and equipment, ADA services, facility improvements and the purchase of vehicles.